Box-Robotics/ros2-bagutils/README.md

 ```

 The only required option is `-i` (or `--infile`) to specify which input bag
 file to operate on.
-When run in this way, `filter` acts like Unix `cp` command
+When run in this way, `filter` acts like the Unix `cp`
-(albeit, inefficient).
-The output file will be named the same as the input file
+command (albeit, inefficient).
+The output file will be named the same as the
-except the suffiex `-filtered.bag` will be appended to the end.
-Here is an
+input file except the suffix `-filtered.bag` will be appended to the end.
+Here
-example:
+is an example:

 ```
 $ ls